 Where Should the Insulation be Positioned?

 All Insulation should be installed below the underfloor to prevent downward heat loss.
 On a solid floor, this can be between the concrete slab and the underfloor heating layer or it can be under the concrete slab.
 In a suspended timber floor, this can be on top of the floorboards, under the floorboards or between the floor joist timbers.

 How Much Insulation is Required?

-To ensure that you install optimal isolation for your wet underfloor heating, head over to SuperFOIL to discuss your insulation and heating needs with them.
-Before adding insulation, make sure that you only consider high-quality products that adhere to the building requirements.
-Also, make sure that you stay within the U-Value limits after you have installed your wet underfloor heating units.
+To ensure that you install optimal insulation for your underfloor heating, head over to SuperFOIL to discuss your insulation and heating needs with them.
+Before purchasing insulation, choose high-quality products that adhere to the building regulation requirements.
+Also, make sure that you meet the U-Value requirements after you have installed your underfloor heating system.